 The US President carried out a whirlwind 36-hour first state visit to the country, personally led by Indian prime minister Narendra Modi.

-India and New Delhi have seen months of protests over a new citizenship law that fast-tracks naturalisation for foreign-born religious minorities of all major faiths in South Asia except Islam, a law Prime Minister Modi has defended.
+India and have seen months of protests over a new citizenship law that fast-tracks naturalisation for foreign-born religious minorities of all major faiths in South Asia except Islam, a law Prime Minister Modi has defended.

 It is thought the most recent rioting started as a result of President Trump's visit but is a continuation over the same issue.